An image of a puddle with brown and yellow leaves

 • Compact system

-• Safer and poses lower risk to health
+• Safer and poses a lower risk to health

 • Simple and easy installation